Plus, receive recommendations and exclusive offers on all of your favorite books and authors from Simon & Schuster.

 Listen To An Excerpt

-From acclaimed author of the Home Team Mike Lupica comes a brand-new novel about the heart and soul of baseball.
+From acclaimed author of the Home Team series Mike Lupica comes an inspiring novel about the heart and soul of baseball.

-On or off the field, Matt and Ben couldn’t be more different.
+On or off the field, Ben and Matt couldn’t be more different.
 Ben Roberson is an all-or-nothing player: he’s big, he’s bold, and he’s brash.
 Ben’s swing can hit a ball right out of the park—but that’s if he can get a hit at all.

 Matt Baker is small, and shy, and his stutter has him avoiding the spotlight—even if he’s the best all-rounder on the team.
 But while Matt knows he’s got the chops, a part of him has always envied “Big Ben” and his attention-grabbing charm.